vlad-timotei/wporg-string-search/README.md

 ## Isn't consistency tool enough?
 The [consistency tool](https://translate.wordpress.org/consistency/) is awesome, but as far as I have seen, only finds full strings, not substrings.
 Example: even though the string "array" is inside some strings translated [here](https://translate.wordpress.org/projects/wp/dev/ro/default/?filters%5Bterm%5D=array), the consistency tool doesn't find any [here](https://translate.wordpress.org/consistency/?search=array&set=ro%2Fdefault&project=) so you have to search within the project for substrings.
+And since wildcard search is not (yet) possible ([see ticket](https://meta.trac.wordpress.org/ticket/5228)), this userscript might be a solution.

 ## Installation